 For the first time, in 1948, Gonzaga's freshman class included women, necessitating a rewrite of The Credo of the Gonzaga Man.
 It also meant building housing for women students.
 Gonzaga was now a coed university, attracting students from across the United States.

 Today, Gonzaga University looks a lot different than its simple beginnings in 1887.
 The student body has grown from those first seven boys to a coed enrollment of about 8,000.
 The faculty and staff has increased from 17 Jesuits to over 1,200 people.
 Gonzaga’s campus now includes 105 buildings on 131 acres.

-Included in the University’s academic programs are a School of Nursing, a School of Professional Studies, a Masters in Business and a Doctorate in Educational Leadership.
+Included in the University’s academic programs are a School of Nursing, a School of Leadership Studies, a Masters in Business and a Doctorate in Educational Leadership.
 The campus has added a $20 million state-of-the-art library, a Fine Art Center and Museum, the $23 million McCarthey Athletic Center and, in the near future, a $50 million Performing Arts Center.

 Gonzaga students are able to avail themselves of 50 study-abroad programs throughout the world, including Europe, Africa, Latin America, Asia, Oceania and the Middle East.

 We also have a pretty good basketball program.